Rohanarekatla/verity/docs/adr/0001-polyglot-json-rpc-over-stdio.md

 ### Why JSON-RPC 2.0, not a custom protocol

+{"jsonrpc": "2.0", "id": 1, "method": "ping", "params": {}}
-- Small, stable, well-documented spec with defined error semantics — the part people get wrong when rolling their own.
+-Small, stable, well-documented spec with defined error semantics — the part people get wrong when rolling their own.
 - It's the same shape used by the Language Server Protocol and MCP: editor/agent driving a subprocess over stdio.
 Following a proven